In collaboration with Marius Heier

 • Customizable Stick Curve Response

-As this is a custom board, controllers built with this WILL NOT HAVE the following:
+As these are custom boards, controllers built with them WILL NOT HAVE the following:

 • CONSOLE CONNECTIVITY